marmelab/react-admin/docs/Actions.md

 The short answer is: use `isPending`.
 Read on to understand why.

-The source of these three variables is [react-query](https://tanstack.com/query/v5/docs/react/reference/useQuery).
+The source of these three variables is [TanStack Query](https://tanstack.com/query/v5/docs/react/reference/useQuery).
 Here is how they defined these variables:

 - `isPending`:  The query has no data
 - `isFetching`: In any state, if the query is fetching at any time (including background refetching) isFetching will be true.